What is oppositional defiant disorder (ODD)?

 Oppositional defiant disorder (ODD) is a childhood behaviour problem.

-A child with ODD:
+Children with ODD:

 - won’t do what people ask

 All children are disobedient and cranky sometimes, especially if they’re tired, upset or frustrated.
-But a child with ODD behaves like this a lot, and the ODD behaviour is so severe that the child has trouble doing ordinary, everyday things.
+But a child with ODD behaves like this a lot, and the behaviour is so severe that the child has trouble doing ordinary, everyday things.

 Diagnosing oppositional defiant disorder (ODD)

-- loses his temper
+- loses their temper

 - argues with adults